Necas209/DenseNet-PyTorch/README.md

 This repository contains a [PyTorch](http://pytorch.org/) implementation of the paper [Densely Connected Convolutional Networks](http://arxiv.org/abs/1608.06993).
 The code is based on the excellent [PyTorch example for training ResNet on Imagenet](https://github.com/pytorch/examples/tree/master/imagenet).

-The detault setting for this repo is a DenseNet-BC (with bottleneck layers and channel reduction), 100 layers, a growth rate of 12 and batch size 64.
+The default setting for this repo is a DenseNet-BC (with bottleneck layers and channel reduction), 40 layers, a growth rate of 12 and batch size 64.

-The [Official torch implementaion](https://github.com/liuzhuang13/DenseNet) contains further links to implementations in other frameworks.
+The [Official torch implementation](https://github.com/liuzhuang13/DenseNet) contains further links to implementations in other frameworks.

-Example usage with optional arguments for different hyperparameters (e.g., DenseNet-40-12):
+Example usage with optional arguments for different hyper-parameters (e.g., DenseNet-40-12):
 ```sh
 $ python main.py --layers 40 --growth 12 --no-bottleneck --reduce 1.0 --name DenseNet-40-12 --tensorboard
 ```

-Example usage for testing trained model (be sure to use the same hyperparameters, otherwise it won't work):
+Example usage for testing trained model (be sure to use the same hyper-parameters, otherwise it won't work):
 ```sh
 $ python main.py --layers 40 --growth 12 --no-bottleneck --reduce 1.0 --test DenseNet-40-12
 ```